frankburgs/main/notes/notes_aplus.md

 - Programmable Read-Only Memory Chip (PROM) : written after manufacture, generally cannot be erased and can only be programmed once.
 - EPROM (erasable) : non-volatile but can be erased by strong UV light exposure.
 Usually has transparent quartz window on top of chip.
 Constant erasing & reprogramming can render chip useless
 - EEPROM (electrically erasable) : information is written to a EEPROM chip after manufacture without removing it from the device.
 Also called Flash ROMS since contents can be flashed for deletion.
 Often used to store a computer system's BIOS
-- Random Access Memory (RAM) : Temporary working storage for data and programs that are being accessed by the CPU.
-Volatile.
-Increases memory capacity of the computer to hold and process programs and files.
-Less RAM means computer must swap data between RAM and much slower hard drive
-- SDRAM is DRAM that operates synchronously with the memory bus, is able to process overlapping instructions in // (ie can process a read before a write has been completed) and has higher transfer rates.
-- Double Data Rate Synchronous Dynamic RAM (DDR SDRAM) : double data rate transfer as SDRAM, able to support 2 writes & reads per CPU clock cycle, connector has 184 pins and 1 notch, uses lower voltage (2.5 V), family DDR2,3,4.
-- DDR2 SDRAM runs @ higher clock speeds than DDR (533 MHz vs DDR @ 200 MHz), decreases noise & crosstalk between signal wires, connector has 240 pins, 1.8 V.
-- DDR3 SDRAM doubles clock rate of DDR2, 1.5 V, less heat, up to 800 MHz, 240-pin connector.
-- DDR4 SDRAM quadruples DDR3 max storage capacity, 1.2 V, up to 1600 MHz, 288-pin connector, advanced error correction features such as error-correcting code (ECC) memory to detect multiple bit errors.
-- Graphics (G)DDR Synchronous Dynamic RAM : specifically designed for graphix, used with a dedicated GPU, family GDDR, GDDR2, GDDR3, GDDR4, GDDR5, each improves performance and lowers power consumption.
-- GDDR SDRAM processes massive amounts of data but not necessarily at the fastest speeds.
-- DDR5 more than double speed of DDR4 modules.
-Quadruples DDR4 max storage capacity.
-1.1 V, 288-pin connector different pattern than DDR4.
-Max module size is 128 GB.

 ## Media, portable ?
 - Secure Digital (SD card, 2-512 GB, 2 TB, flash) popular, used in digital cameras for images & video, designed for use in portable devices such as cameras, MP3 players, and laptops.